4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

 8. Control which layer is visible.
     If image contains time data, then similar slider will be visible on left part of image.

+In `Mask Segmentation GUI`_ elements 5, 6 and 7 are place above
+Algorithm Parameters part.

 .. image::  images/range_control.png
    :alt: Image view widget.